When Sinks Help or Hurt: Unified Framework for Attention Sink in Large Vision-Language Models: Analysis of Visual Sink Tokens

 To address this gap, we design a linear probing study on the CLEVR dataset that tracks \vsinks{} ($\hat{\mathcal{I}}_{\mathrm{vit}}$), \lsinks{} ($\hat{\mathcal{I}}_{\mathrm{llm}}^{\ell}$), and ordinary visual tokens ($\mathcal{I}_{\mathrm{ord}}^{\ell}$) across LLM layers, probing four scene-level properties: object \emph{count}, \emph{color}, \emph{shape}, and \emph{size}.
 These cover different abstraction levels, from holistic scene understanding (counting) to per-object categorical attributes (color, shape) and spatial reasoning (relative size), letting us ask: (1)~what granularity of scene information do sink tokens retain, and (2)~does this information degrade, persist, or strengthen across successive LLM layers?

 \textbf{Experimental Setup.}\quad We define four tasks spanning different prediction types.
 Count and Size are multi-class classification problems: Count predicts the total number of objects in the scene, while Size filters the largest single object by bounding-box ratio and assigns it to one of 5 bins.
 Color and Shape are multi-label classification problems: Color predicts $y\in\{0,1\}^8$ indicating the presence of 8 colors, and Shape predicts $y\in\{0,1\}^3$ indicating the presence of 3 shapes.
 As a baseline, we construct an ordinary sampled group by excluding all tokens identified as ViT sinks or LLM sinks at any layer, then randomly sampling 5 tokens per image (${\sim}$1\% of 576 patches in CLIP ViT-L/14 336px~\cite{radford2021learning}) from this pool and averaging their hidden states.
 The same token indices are used across all LLM layers to ensure that layer-wise trends reflect the evolution of identical tokens.
+To control for sampling variance, we repeat this construction with five independent random samplings and report the mean with $\pm1$ standard deviation (shaded) for the ordinary group.

 \textbf{Results.}\quad Figure~\ref{fig:clevr_probing_results} summarizes the layer-wise probing results.
 For question (1), both V-sink and L-sink groups outperform ordinary visual tokens across all four tasks, with the advantage most evident in early-to-middle layers.
 The gap is largest for count prediction (Figure~\ref{fig:clevr_count}), a holistic property that no single patch can capture alone, confirming that sink tokens concentrate scene-level summary information.
 The advantage also holds for size bin classification (Figure~\ref{fig:clevr_size}), which requires spatial reasoning about relative object scale.
 For color and shape (Figures~\ref{fig:clevr_color},~\ref{fig:clevr_shape}), sink tokens lead in the early and middle layers, while ordinary tokens gradually close the gap at deeper layers as the LLM's own processing enriches their representations.